 18:56 So you can see for yourself - practically all non-lymphatic organs are affected here and also muscle tissue and fatty tissue can be affected here, also outside the injection site.
 And we have several cases [of autoimmune diseases] that developed after vaccination - so two Hashimoto thyroiditis [Hashimoto's thyroiditis, also known as chronic lymphocytic thyroiditis and Hashimoto's disease, is an autoimmune disease in which the thyroid gland is gradually destroyed.] and two Sjoegren's syndrome [a disorder of your immune system identified by its two most common symptoms - dry eyes and a dry mouth] and a Lichen planus [a condition that can cause swelling and irritation in the skin, hair, nails and mucous membranes.
-On the skin, lichen planus usually appears as purplish, itchy, flat bumps that developed obviously only post vaccination, and which were at least not known before.
-It is of course possible, that they were already present subclinically but then through vaccination they have, so to speak in a figurative sense, received a booster.a
+On the skin, lichen planus usually appears as purplish, itchy, flat bumps that develop over several weeks.] - So real and known autoimmune diseases that have developed obviously only post vaccination, and which were at least not known before.
+It can of course be that they were already present subliminally but then through vaccination they have, so to speak in a figurative sense, received a booster.